-☎️ Call the Speaker of the Texas House of Representatives, Speaker Dade Phelan, at (512) 463-1000, using the following script: “I’m a Texas resident calling to tell the Speaker to STOP advancing any legislation that attacks abortion access.
-I strongly oppose House Bills 1173, 1280, 1515, 2313, 2337, 3218, and 3760.
+☎️ Call the Speaker of the Texas House of Representatives, Speaker Dade Phelan, at (512) 463-1000, using the following script: “I’m a Texas resident calling to tell the Speaker to STOP advancing SB 8 and HB 1280, and any other legislation that attacks abortion access.
 The Texas House needs to focus on the real crises facing Texans like access to health care, responding to COVID-19, maternal mortality, and the energy crisis, not Dan Patrick’s political agenda.”

 As it does every two years, the Texas legislative session has come and finally gone.
 It was as ugly as usual when it comes to Texans’ reproductive rights and freedom.
 In fact, extreme anti-choice politicians filed more than 30 bills that sought to limit or ban access to safe abortion care.